5th International Workshop on the Biology, Prevention, and Treatment of Relapse after Hematopoietic Stem Cell Transplant

 Agenda subject to change.

-New York City, known as "the City that Never Sleeps," offers year-round entertainment at all hours of the day, and our Midtown location puts guests right where they need to be.
-With world-famous shops, restaurants, and museums on your doorstep, Grand Hyatt New York is the perfect home base for your NYC adventure.
+New York City, known as "the City that Never Sleeps," offers year-round entertainment at all hours of the day, and this Midtown location puts guests right where they need to be.
+With world-famous shops, restaurants, and museums on your doorstep, the Sheraton New York Times Square is the perfect home base for your NYC adventure.

 To learn more about accommodations, visit the conference website below!